Revisiting Carole King’s Blockbuster Masterpiece, ‘Tapestry’

 Carole King was pretty famous before she released Tapestry in February 1971.
 That happens when you write some of the previous decade's biggest and most beloved pop hits.
 But after her second solo album, her career skyrocketed.
 It seemed like everyone owned a copy of Tapestry back in the early '70s.
 It was that ubiquitous, popular and influential.

 All these years later, its influence is still heard in artists like Taylor Swift and Lady Gaga.
-But in the ’70s, following its earth-shaking dominance of the charts, that influence was inescapable — from Bryan Ferry to Rod Stewart to James Taylor.
-And those are just the artists who recorded King’s songs after Tapestry made her a star.
+But in the '70s, following its earth-shaking dominance of the charts, that influence was inescapable -- from Bryan Ferry to Rod Stewart to James Taylor.
+And those are just some of the artists who recorded King's songs after Tapestry made her a star.

 She even had a Top 25 hit on her own in 1962 with "It Might As Well Rain Until September," and released her debut solo LP, Writer, in 1970, a year after her divorce from Goffin.
 But Tapestry was different.
 King relied on her storied past for some of the songs, and wrote some new standards for herself along the way.